srishtih/ski-server/README.md

 The implementation records ski lift rides from different lifts, resorts into a redis database.
 All requests from clients are validated at server and then written into a RabbitMQ queue and lift rides as JSON objects.
 The consumer will pull this data and write in in suitable key-value format into Redis.

 We start by creating an EKS cluster, add a 5 replica node group nd set Kubeconfig.
 We start off by deploying RabbitMQ as a K8s service, followed by deploying a Java web application as a service.
 Next, we set up Redis database as a service too in leader-follower format.
-Fianlly we deploy the consumer that passes the dara from server to Redis.
+Finally we deploy the consumer that passes the dara from server to Redis.

 All the manifest files(within k8s-config folder) and java source code are included in this repository